strictjson

 Use angle brackets <> to enclose input variable names.
 First input variable name to appear in

-will be first input variable and second to appear will be second input variable.
-For example,fn_description = 'Adds up two numbers, <var1> and <var2>'
+fn_descriptionwill be first input variable and second to appear will be second input variable.
+For example,fn_description = 'Adds up two numbers, <var1> and <var2>'will result in a function with first input variablevar1and second input variablevar2 -

 (Optional) If you would like greater specificity in your function's input, you can describe the variable after the : in the input variable name, e.g.